 Small businesses have different rules for dismissal which are set out in the Small Business Fair Dismissal Code (the Code).
 A small business is any business with fewer than 15 employees calculated on a simple headcount of all employees who are employed on a regular and systematic basis.

-The Fair Work Commission will deem a dismissal to be fair if the employer follows the Code and can provide evidence of this.
+The Commission will deem a dismissal to be fair if the employer follows the Code and can provide evidence of this.

 Unlawful termination is when an employee is dismissed by their employer for one or more of the following reasons:

-- a person’s race, colour, sex, sexual orientation, age, mental or physical disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin (some exceptions apply, such as where it’s based on the inherent requirements of the job)
+- because of a protected attribute such as race, colour, sex, sexual orientation, breastfeeding, gender identity, intersex status, age, mental or physical disability, marital status, family or carer’s responsibilities, pregnancy, religion, political opinion, national extraction or social origin, or because they are (or have been) experiencing family and domestic violence (some exceptions apply, such as where it’s based on the inherent requirements of the job)

 - temporary absence from work because of illness or injury